Why are my Position Tracking results different in Google? Question

 This is because Position Tracking shows unbiased SERP results, while Google shows personalized SERP results.

 When you search on Google from a personal device, Google personalizes its results according to multiple factors.
-These factors include the user’s location, previous searches, Google account settings, and more.
-See Google's support article about this here.
+Some of these factors include:

 Even if you try your search in Incognito Mode and check your location to confirm that it matches your Project, it might not serve the same unbiased results as Position Tracking.